rmassidda/rmassidda.github.io/curriculum/curriculum.md

     *Master's Degree in Computer Science (AI curriculum)*\hfill GPA 30/30

     The thesis studies the problem of meaningful units in neural networks for image classification, framing the issue in the context of the localist assumption from the symbolic-connectionist debate of the late 80s.
-    On top of this formalization, the thesis expands the Network Dissection interpretative approach by aligning neural units with members of the WordNet database.
+    On top of this formalization, the thesis expands the Network Dissection approach by aligning neural units with members of the WordNet database and by offering a probabilistic interpretation of the alignment.

 \smallskip